chrislabarge/chrislabarge.github.io/_posts/coding/2015-03-26-typing-calculator.md

 ##Words Per Minute(WPM) Calculations

-Now for writing the back end code in order to compare the users input with the sample text and calculate how much time has passed.
+Now we can work on the back end code.
+This will compare the users input with the sample text and calculate how much time has passed.

-[How to Calculate Typing Speed (WPM) and Accuracy](http://www.speedtypingonline.com/typing-equations) is what I used to come up with the back-end.
-Check it out if you would like a deeper understanding.
-It's really not that complicated.
+[How to Calculate Typing Speed (WPM) and Accuracy](http://www.speedtypingonline.com/typing-equations) is what I used to come up with the back end.
+Browse through the article in order to get a deeper understanding of the code.

 In order to compare the sample text with the user input we must split the strings and put them into an array.